 This tip is valid for any foreign destination you go to, but it won’t hurt to put it here as a reminder.
-You’ll be in trouble if you are unable to withdraw cash because you have a set daily limit on your bank account.
+You’ll be in trouble if you cannot withdraw cash because you set a daily limit on your bank account.
 Half of our group had issues at the ATM and could only withdraw a small amount of cash!
 How inconvenient!

 9. Don’t stay for too long in Noumea

 That’s a personal point of view, but Noumea is probably the worse place we visited in New Caledonia.
 Don’t get me wrong; Noumea is great, and I will happily go back.
 It’s just that the rest of New Caledonia is a lot more stunning.
 So if you have more than a couple of days in New Caledonia: escape from the town!